- Academic Calendar

 - Orientation — Facilitate New Faculty Orientation with an emphasis on developing strong connections within each cohort, with Marquette University colleagues and with the broader Milwaukee community.

-- Enrichment — Promote internal development opportunities within the Center for Teaching and Learning, Office of Mission and Ministry, and Faber Center as well as external opportunities with organizations such as the National Center for Faculty Development and Diversity.
+- Enrichment — Promote internal development opportunities within the Center for Teaching and Learning, Office of Mission and Ministry, and Faber Center as well as external opportunities with organizations such as the National Center for Faculty Development and Diversity and Academic Impressions.